 Yes.
 Most traffic and parking citations can be paid on the Unified Judicial System of Pennsylvania Web Portal.
 You can search for a citation by name, citation number, docket number or payment plan number.
 If your citation does not appear, contact the appropriate District Court located in box #1 on the front of your citation.
 A transaction fee of $2.75 will be charged to the user.
 Please confirm with the District Court that the payment was received and there is no balance on the case.

 No, you do not need an attorney to file a case in the Domestic Relations office.
-Come to the office any weekday between 8:30am-2pm and we will explain the process and help you complete and file the necessary paperwork.
-If you’d like, we can also arrange for free legal representation through our legal department.
+You may start an action in person or online.
+To start an action online, visit www.childsupport.state.pa.us.
+You may start an action in person by visiting our office any weekday between 8:30am-3pm and we will explain the process and help you complete and file the necessary paperwork.

 Please bring the following information: